 The main difference between dry cleaning and washing is the use of water.
 Washing / laundering uses water and washing detergent, whereas dry cleaning uses no water and a liquid solvent.

 As dry cleaning uses solvent instead of water, its much more effective at removing oil-based and hard-to-remove stains from clothing.

 Is dry cleaning more effective than washing?

-Whether or not dry cleaning is more effective than washing really depends on the garment you are washing.
-For oil-based stains, dry cleaning is more effective than washing.
+Whether or not dry cleaning is more effective than washing really depends on the garment we are washing.
+For oil-based stains, yes, dry cleaning is more effective than washing.
 For clothes that have an odour, especially items with body odour from perspiration, washing will be much more effective than dry cleaning.